 So, why isn’t your company among these experts yet?

 “Answering questions on Quora was probably the most unexpected way we acquired a customer.
-We knew that Quora can be great for many things: find content ideas, build your online presence, get strong backlinks, etc. But we didn’t know it was also helpful to generate leads and close deals.”
+We knew that Quora can be great for many things: finding content ideas, building your online presence, getting strong backlinks, etc. But we didn’t know it was also helpful to generate leads and close deals.”

 Actually, our Content Strategist Yuliia Mamonov wrote an exhaustive article on how to turn Quora into your lead source, so make sure to check it out.